gardener-attic/component-spec/doc/proposal/03-component-repository.md

 - existingReference: If the *Component Descriptor* is still referenced
 - invalidArgument: If one of the input parameters is empty
 - repositoryError: If some error occurred in the *Component Repository*

+## Concurrency and ACID

+This specification makes no assumptions about the behaviour of a *Component Repository* in case of parallel requests.
+For example if you upload *Component Descriptor* nothing is said about the behaviour in case of the parallel deletion of a referenced *Component Descriptor*.

+Also, assumptions with respect to atomicity and durability are out of scope of this document.